rintukutum/r-class-igib/class-5/README.md

 # class 5

-We are going to create a list that contain vector with the information about name, age, fellowship, year and department.
+We are going to create a `list` that contain multiple vectors.
+Each vector contain informations about a student with their name, age, fellowship, year and department.

 ## Steps